Update on Visa Weeks in Samoa (July 2023)

-The U.S. Embassy in Apia conducts non-immigrant visa interviews – ‘Visa Week’ in Apia every 10 weeks.
+The U.S. Embassy in Apia conducts non-immigrant visa interviews – ‘Visa Week’ in Apia periodically.
 A consular officer will travel from the U.S. Consulate General in Auckland to interview applicants in Apia.
 Applicants must fill out the DS-160 application form and book an appointment online.
-The visitor visa (B) for business, tourism and medical treatment is US$160.00 or Samoan tala equivalent to be paid to the Embassy cashier on the day of your interview.
+The visitor visa (B) for business, tourism and medical treatment is US$185.00 or Samoan tala equivalent to be paid to the Embassy cashier on the day of your interview.
 The visiting consular officer can only conduct a limited number of visa interviews per visit.
 The number of applicants seeking interviews may exceed our interview capacity, so we may not be able to accommodate all applicants seeking appointments.

 There are four easy steps to applying for a visa: